-If no parameter is specified, this command shows information for all mapped volumes.
+If no parameter is specified, this command shows explicit mappings and default mappings for all mapped volumes.
+Volumes that are not mapped are not shown.

 In a dual-controller system, if a mapping uses corresponding ports on both controllers, such as A1 and B1, the Ports field will simply show 1.